 South Africa's rand falls amid growth concerns, power cuts

-JOHANNESBURG, May 16 (Reuters) - The South African rand fell in early trade on Monday amid subdued risk-taking as investors sought safety due to fears about global growth, while power cuts on the domestic front clouded the economic growth outlook.
+JOHANNESBURG, May 16 (Reuters) - The South African rand weakened on Monday amid subdued risk-taking as investors sought safety due to fears about global growth, while power cuts on the domestic front clouded the economic growth outlook.

 Investors have flocked to the safe-haven U.S. dollar on concerns about the U.S. Federal Reserve's ability to dampen inflation without causing a recession, along with worries about slowing growth arising from the Ukraine crisis and the economic effects of China's zero-COVID-19 policy.